mrmurphy/hipstore-docs/making-http-requests.md

 * \(A\) Is the type constructor for the route page.
 We're just defining that when this parser succeeds, we want to get the Cart page out of it.
 * \(B\) `:=` is an infix function from `Route` that takes a type constructor on one side, and parsing rules on the right side.
-* \(C\) `Route.static` is a function from `Route` that tells us that we're about to pass in a part of the path that's a fixed string, it's not parameterized.
+* \(C\) `Route.static` is a function from `Route` that tells us that we're about to pass in a part of the path that's a fixed string, it's not a dynamic parameter.
 * \(D\) is the very string that we referenced in C. It's the hash path that we want to represent our route.

 These parsers will be used below to turn a string into a Page, and vice-versa.